 Abstract, follow the guidelines, not too long.

-Introduction, state what is the problem being investigated, 10% of paper in length.
+Introduction, state what is the problem being investigated, 10% of the paper in length.

 Not too many mathematical proofs

 Conclusions are the main findings